-The pendant measures roughly 1-1/2'' in diameter by 3/16" thick (35mm x 5mm ) and is threaded onto an adjustable strong 2mm Hemp cord topped with a stainless steel ring and bead.
+The pendant measures roughly 1-1/4'' in diameter by 3/16" thick (35mm x 5mm ) and is threaded onto an adjustable strong 2mm Hemp cord topped with a stainless steel ring and bead.

 **Only one model has been made, unique creation, what you see in the photo is what you will receive.
 Colour will vary in intensity from PC monitor to smartphone screen.**

 Enki (also known as Ea, Enkig, Nudimmud, Ninsiku) was the Sumerian god of wisdom, fresh water, intelligence, trickery and mischief, crafts, magic, exorcism, healing, creation, virility, fertility, and art.
 Iconography depicts him as a bearded man wearing a horned cap and long robes as he ascends the Mountain of the Sunrise; flowing streams of water run from his shoulders, emphasizing his association with life-giving water, while trees representing the male and female principle stand in the background.
 The streams are interpreted as the Tigris and Euphrates Rivers which, according to one myth, were formed from Enki's semen.
 His name means "Lord of the Earth" and his symbols are the fish and the goat, both representations of fertility.